truenas/documentation/content/en/hub/tasks/scheduled/rsync.md

 The rsync service settings can be configured by clicking
 <i class="fas fa-pen"></i>.
 The default TCP port that rsync listens on can be
-changed, and additional auxillary parameters from
+changed, and additional auxiliary parameters from
 <a href="https://www.samba.org/ftp/rsync/rsyncd.conf.html">rsyncd.conf(5)</a>
 can be added.
 Don't forget to click *SAVE* when changing the settings.
 Unless a specific setting is needed, it is recommended to use the default settings for